andrewdkim7/portfolio/README.md

 <h2 id="_i-like-data-and-policy-_"><em>I like data and policy.</em></h2>
 <p>I&#39;m a recent graduate of Rice University, where I studied social policy analysis and data science.
 Drawing on my experience in quantiative policy research and leading community initiatives, I&#39;m keen to apply my analytical skills to advance democratic, equity-driven policymaking.</p>

-<p><strong>Recent Projects Completed:</strong>
+<p><strong>Recent Projects:</strong>

-<li>Administration and analysis of nationwide survey (N = 1,792) on U.S. residents' constitutional attitudes in <strong>R</strong>, using factor analysis and multivariate regression to discern multidimensionality of constitutional respect <a href="#veneration">(jump to section)</a></li>
+<li>Administration and analysis of nationwide survey (N = 1,792) on U.S. residents' constitutional attitudes in <strong>R</strong>, using factor analysis and multivariate regression to discern multidimensionality of constitutional respect <a href="#veneration">(jump to section)</a>
-<li>Geospatial interpolation models (Inverse Distance Weighting, Ordinary Kriging, Regression Kriging) in <strong>Python</strong> to estimate small particle air pollution in at-risk Houston neighborhoods via map interface for publication by Houston Chronicle</li>
+<li>Geospatial interpolation models in <strong>Python</strong> to estimate small particle air pollution in at-risk Houston neighborhoods via map interface for publication by Houston Chronicle<a href="#air-pollution">(jump to section)</a>
-<li>Gradient-boosted tree and linear regression models in <strong>Python</strong> to predict voter support for and abstentions from U.S. state ballot measures, utilizing web-scraped data (with Selenium and Beautiful Soup) on ballot language, campaign spending, demographics, etc. <a href="#in-pursuit-of-direct-democracy">(jump to section)</a></li>
+<li>Gradient-boosted tree and linear regression models in <strong>Python</strong> to predict voter support for and abstentions from U.S. state ballot measures, utilizing web-scraped data (with Selenium and Beautiful Soup) on ballot language, campaign spending, demographics, etc. <a href="#in-pursuit-of-direct-democracy">(jump to section)</a>

 <h1 id="education">Education</h1>
 <p><strong>Rice University <em>(2021 - 2025)</em></strong> <em>3.95 GPA</em><br>Social Policy Analysis, BA<br>Managerial Economics and Organizational Studies, BA<br>Political Science, BA<br>Data Science, Minor<br>Spanish, Minor</p>